-Stan provides a built-in mechanism for specifying and solving systems of algebraic equations, using the Powell hybrid method (Powell 1970).
-The function signatures for Stan's algebraic solver are fully described in the algebraic solver section of the reference manual.
+Stan provides a built-in mechanism for specifying systems of algebraic equations.
+These systems can be solved either with the Newton method, as implemented in the Kinsol package (Hindmarsh et al. 2005), or with the Powell hybrid method (Powell 1970).
+The function signatures for Stan's algebraic solvers are fully described in the algebraic solver section of the reference manual.